zhangshengjie/ionic-docs/docs/vue/your-first-app/7-live-reload.md

 ---
-previousText: 'Deploying Mobile'
-previousUrl: '/docs/vue/your-first-app/6-deploying-mobile'
-nextText: 'Lifecycle'
-nextUrl: '/docs/vue/lifecycle'
+title: Rapid App Development with Live Reload
+sidebar_label: Live Reload
 ---

-# Rapid App Development with Live Reload

 So far, we’ve seen how easy it is to develop a cross-platform app that works everywhere.
 The development experience is pretty quick, but what if I told you there was a way to go faster?